erikrose/pyescrypt/README.md

 You can also stick with Clang, `brew install libomp`, and change the makefile to use `libomp` instead of `libgomp`.
 Or you can `brew install llvm` for a more featureful Clang build, change the compiler, and also move to `libomp` (which comes packaged with LLVM).

 #### macOS ARM
 On ARM macOS, neither GCC builds nor GOMP builds work, nor do builds using the included copy of Clang, which has removed support for `libomp`.
-Instead, `brew install llvm`, then `make static` or `make dynamic`, and the result will be a dynamically linked library using OpenMP.
+Instead, `brew install llvm`, then `make dynamic`, and the result will be a dynamically linked library using OpenMP.
+(Static builds haven't been figured out yet, so `brew install llvm` will be needed on users' machines as well.)
 No makefile editing is necessary.

 ## License